Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic matter in ideal Fermi gas

-It is well known that the Dirac equation with the HO potential, Eq.\,(\ref{eq:conpot}), can be solved analytically~\cite{ferreira771, ferreira772}.
-In free space, the lowest-state solution for a iso-symmetric ($u=d$) quark is given by
+with the strength parameter $c$.
+It is well known that the Dirac equation with the HO potential, Eq.~(\ref{eq:conpot}), can be solved analytically~\cite{ferreira771, ferreira772, PhysRevD.110.113001}.
+In free space, the lowest-state solution for a iso-symmetric ($Q=u=d$) quark is given by

-where $m$ is the constituent quark mass, $a$ is the length scale and $\chi$ is the quark spinor.
+where $m$ is the constituent quark mass, $a$ is the width and $\chi$ is the quark spinor.
 Here, the single-particle quark energy, $\epsilon$, is determined by

-Note that, in the limit $\lambda \to \infty$, this wavefuncion turns out to be the nonrelativistic (NR) one.
+Note that, in the limit $\lambda \to \infty$, this wavefunction turns out to be the nonrelativistic (NR) one.

 The zeroth-order energy of the nucleon, $E_N^0$, is then simply given by a sum of the quark energies, $E_N^0 = 3 \epsilon$.
 Now we should take into account some corrections to the nucleon energy such as the spin correlations, $E^{spin}_N$, due to the quark-gluon and quark-pion interactions~\cite{PhysRevD.33.1925, PhysRevC.108.025809}, and the center of mass (c.m.) correction, $E^{c.m.}_N$.
 Here we do not calculate the spin correlation explicitly, but we assume that it can be treated as a constant parameter which is fixed so as to reproduce the nucleon mass~\cite{PhysRevC.58.3749, PhysRevC.61.045205}.
 The c.m. correction to the spurious motion can be calculated analytically~\cite{PhysRevD.110.113001}